peaceyyy/MiKyoku/README.md

 AniMiKyoku is a web application designed to identify an anime series from a provided poster image and retrieve its opening, ending, and original soundtrack theme music.
 It uses a combination of fast, local vector search and a powerful generative AI model to provide a responsive and accurate user experience.

+*Last Updated: 12/26/2025*

 ## Features

 - **Image-Based Identification:** Users can upload an anime poster or screenshot to identify the series.
 - **Hybrid Identification System:**
   - A fast initial search is performed using a local RAG (Retrieval-Augmented Generation) pipeline, which uses CLIP embeddings and a FAISS vector store for near-instant identification of known posters.
-  - If the RAG pipeline is not confident in the result, the system falls back to the Google Gemini vision model for a more comprehensive analysis.
+  - If the RAG pipeline is not confident in the result, the system falls back to the Google Gemini vision model to identify the image.
+If this fails, users have the option to manually search the correct Anime.
 - **Theme Music Retrieval:** Once identified, the application fetches theme song data from the AnimeThemes API and supplements it with OSTs identified by Gemini.
 - **Interactive Music Player:** Users can search for and listen to theme songs directly in the browser via an embedded YouTube player.
 - **Community-Driven Database:** When a new anime is identified via Gemini, users can confirm the result to "ingest" the poster into the local RAG database, making future identifications faster for everyone.
-- **Anime Discovery:** Includes features to browse currently trending anime from AniList.
+- **Anime Discovery:** The OSTs of the Top 5 Anime of the week are displayed in the upload page because of the following purpose: "Because why not?"

 ## Technology Stack